the-evocative-eye/Tech-Mirror/README.md

 NodeJs
 mongoDB

+#GETTING STARTED
-#GETTING STARTED Make sure you have node and npm installed in your local already (to check if they are present type node --version, it must display the version) One can do this in CMD.
+Make sure you have node and npm installed in local already (to check if they are present type node --version, it must display the version) One can do this in CMD.

-Make sure to be in the folder where you want to clone the project -> To set up the project locally, use command git clone https://github.com/the-evocative-eye/Tech-Mirror.git (Use GITBASH OR CMD for the same)
+1. Make sure to be in the folder where you want to clone the project -> To set up the project locally, use command git clone https://github.com/the-evocative-eye/Tech-Mirror.git (Use GITBASH OR CMD for the same)
-VSCODE -> OPEN THIS FOLDER -> Now use Powershell or terminal within VSCODE to run further commands npm init -> npm install express body-parser mongoose morgan axios dot-env express-handlebars nodemon ejs once all these are installed you will see their relevant versions in the package.json file.
+2. VSCODE -> OPEN THIS FOLDER -> Now use Powershell or terminal within VSCODE to run further commands
+3. npm init -> npm install express body-parser mongoose morgan axios dot-env express-handlebars nodemon ejs
+4. once all these are installed you will see their relevant versions in the package.json file.
 Now you are good to code.